 Did you know that the pothos plant comes in more than just one variety?
 There are at least 27 types of pothos plants!

-If you’re looking for a versatile and easy-care indoor plant, the pothos is a great choice.
-This family of plants comes in many varieties, so there’s sure to be one that’s perfect for your home.
+The pothos is a great choice if you’re looking for a versatile and easy-care indoor plant.
+This family of plants comes in many varieties, so there’s sure to be one perfect for your home.

-With just a little bit of care, these plants will thrive in your indoor garden and add some green beauty to your space.
-Read on to learn more about the different types of this popular houseplant.
+With just a little bit of care, these plants will thrive in your indoor space and add some green beauty to your home.

 Golden Pothos (Epipremnum aureum)